 Emmy Liu

 Hello!
-I’m a fourth-year PhD student in the Language Technologies Institute at CMU, where I’m advised by Graham Neubig.
+I’m a fifth-year PhD student in the Language Technologies Institute at CMU, where I’m advised by Graham Neubig.
 Before coming to CMU, I did my undergrad at the University of Toronto.
 My CV is here.
-I’ve also interned with Meta AI in the summer of 2024, and was fortunate to work with Chenyan Xiong and Scott Wen-tau Yih.
+I’ve also interned with Meta, and was fortunate to work with Chenyan Xiong and Scott Wen-tau Yih.
 I have also visited the Lingo lab at MIT in the summer of 2023, and worked with Jacob Andreas there.